 Maybe you’ll play the line that you are not well versed in.
 However, you should not be afraid of it because your opponent won’t know it either.
 Therefore, you’ll both be in the same situation and the stronger player will win!

-An opening preparation is an extremely important think nowadays.
-In this article, I’ve told you a few simple practical advice about chess opening preparation.
+Opening preparation is an extremely important thing nowadays.
+In this article, I’ve told you a few simple practical pieces of advice about the best tips for chess openings.
+Be sure to use it to dominate your future chess games!

 Related Post: 6 essential principles in the opening